How the EMBSGB200 Amplifier is Shaping Innovations in Technology and Industry

 Advancing Medicine: Better Muscle Response Detection

 Mechanomyography (MMG) is a big word for a sensor technology that records really small muscle movements.
-Unlike the alternative, electromyography (EMG), which detects the body’s electrical signals, MMG senses mechanical muscle contractions, making it less susceptible to electrical interference.
-This is a major advantage in environments like operating rooms, where myriad electrical equipment can distort signals.
+Unlike the alternative, electromyography (EMG), which detects the body’s electrical signals, MMG senses mechanical muscle contractions.
+This makes it less susceptible to electrical interference, a major advantage in medical environments where myriad electrical equipment distorts signals.
 Although MMG had fallen out of favor for a time vs. EMG, its non-invasive nature and low distortion have spurred renewed interest in fields like prosthetics, physical rehabilitation, and muscle research.

-An article published last year in Anesthesiology magazine describes the prototyping of a more modern mechanomyography.
+An article published in the Aug 2023 issue of Anesthesiology magazine describes the prototyping of a more modern mechanomyography.
 The testing measured subtle thumb movements in response to ulnar nerve stimulation.
-To prove its viability, the creators compared measurements from their new device to those of a circa 1970s version.
-Our EMBSGB200 amplifier was chosen as part of the data collection system for its measurement range, small size, and precision.
+To prove its viability, the creators compared measurements from their new device to those of a circa-1970s version.
+Our EMBSGB200 amplifier earned a place in the data collection system for its measurement range, small size, and precision.

 a stick figure depicting a patient with photos of the various experimental components shown around it. a photo of the legacy MMG system appears on the left arm and a photo of the modern system appears on the right arm.
 Other photos show the legacy and modern signal processors connected to each, and EMG systems also connected to the left and right arms.